 In addition to fulfilling the signature requirements of the agency to which you are applying, you must also fulfill the signature requirements of the University.
-For all external grant applications, a complete, original application must be presented to the Office of Research Services for signature on behalf of The President, with a completed Signature Form.
-Applications cannot be accepted without a completed signature form.
+For all external grant applications, a complete, original application must be presented to the Office of Research Services for signature on behalf of The President, with a completed Research Project Information Form (RPIF).
+Applications cannot be accepted without a completed Research Project Information Form.

 By University Policy, all proposals for external funding for research and other projects must be signed in the following order by:

 - UBC Department/Unit Head (or Director of a School or Institute)

 - Provost (Okanagan) on behalf of the President of UBC